osisoft/PI-Adapter/V1.3/Configuration/logging-configuration.md

     * If you installed the adapter to listen on a non-default port, update `5590` to the port number in use.
     * For a list of other REST operations you can perform, like updating or retrieving a logging configuration, see [REST URLs](#rest-urls).
-    * Any parameter not specified in the updated configuration file reverts to the default schema value
+    * Any parameter not specified in the updated configuration file reverts to the default schema value.
     <br/>
     <br/>